litestar-org/litestar/docs/index.md

 ## Installation

-Starlite can be installed with any package manager of choice:
+Starlite can be installed with any package manager of your choice:

 ```shell
 pip install starlite